> Pray

 Contact the office office@ourladyofthevalley.net

 Jesus is alive and is ready to help you in whatever way you need!
 Come and experience the presence of the Holy Spirit.
-The night includes Mass, music, prayer, and confessions.
+Our peaceful prayer services include teaching, music and prayer.
 We have seen many physical healings including: deaf ears opened, tumors healed, pain stopped, mobility to joints restored, sleep issues healed, and many more, as well as many emotional healings.
-The service is calm and peaceful.
 All ages are welcome.

 Most of us need some type of healing: either physical, emotional, spiritual, or relational (or we know someone who does).
 Jesus is the Healer.
 Come to the healing service for yourself or to pray for someone else.
 We have seen many healings over the years and God continues to pour out His Goodness upon us.